 Road Safety Risks and Information – Leicester

-Leicester is set on the M1 in the East Midlands and is a busy city with many fast A roads linking into the city, such as the A6, the A47 and the A46.
-All of these routes are laden with collision sites, and care should be taken when driving across them.
+Leicester is set on the M1 in the East Midlands and is a busy city with many fast A-roads linking to it, such as the A6, the A47 and the A46.
+All of these routes are prone to collisions, and care should be taken when driving across them.

 Junction 21 of the M1 links the M69 and the A5460 to Narborough Road South and into the city.
 The large roundabout at the motorway junction has numerous collision sites noted and on the slip roads, suggesting that poor positioning for exiting could be to blame.
-When leaving a fast motorway, it is vital that you are in the correct lane, as panic moves at the last minute can confuse drivers behind you and lead to needless collisions.
+When leaving a fast motorway, it is vital that you are in the correct lane, as last-minute panic can confuse drivers behind you and lead to needless collisions.
 Along this stretch of the A5460, you can link to the A563, Lubblesthorpe Way, which creates a ring road around Leicester City and links the outlying areas.
-Further along the M1 north is the junction to join the A46 and the Leicester Western Bypass into Leicester, and there are several accidents noted here, some very severe, mainly found along the slip roads.
+Further along the M1 north is the junction with the A46 and the Leicester Western Bypass into Leicester, and there have been several accidents noted here, some very severe, mainly on the slip roads.
 The A46 meets the A50 at the Markfield Road and Groby Road interchange, and numerous collisions are seen here, possibly due to poor lane exiting.
 The accident statistics remain high at every roundabout and intersection along the entire ring road, so it is vital that care is paid to the actions and intentions of other drivers.

-The A47 Hinckley road is a very hazardous route in places, especially near junctions and roundabouts, such as the Ratby Lane traffic lights and the Braunstone Way roundabout, but the entire road is littered with collisions near every road crossing.
-This route is also shared with bus routes pedestrians and cyclists, and many accidents have involved them, making them very severe, even at times, sadly fatal.
-Vaughn Way and St Matthews Way create part of the city centre ring road, and the collision rates are very high, especially at the large intersection of St Margarets Way and Church Gate and the Burleys Way flyover.
+The A47 Hinckley road is very hazardous in places, especially near junctions and roundabouts, such as the Ratby Lane traffic lights and the Braunstone Way roundabout, and the entire road is littered with collisions at every road crossing.
+This route is also shared with bus routes, pedestrians, and cyclists, and many accidents have involved them, making them very severe, even at times, sadly fatal.
+Vaughn Way and St Matthews Way form part of the city centre ring road, and collision rates are very high, especially at the large intersection of St Margarets Way and Church Gate, and at the Burleys Way flyover.
 These routes are even more hazardous in rush hours, where everyone is dashing to get to their destinations quickly and paying less attention to the drivers around them.

 This is only a very small outline of collision sites in Leicester.
 If you have any specific roads you travel on in the area and are keen to discover what parts are at higher risk of collisions; please get in touch with us.
 We offer a free-of-charge service to anyone interested.